 Hence, it can be said that presence of seeds is one of the factors that differentiate fruits from vegetables.
 This is the reason for classifying tomatoes and cucumbers as fruits, even though they are used as vegetables.
 If you apply the botanical meaning, some of the most commonly used vegetables would come under the list of fruits.
 Such 'technical' fruits include avocados, squashes, olives, pea pods, zucchini, pumpkins, and peppers.
 Even nuts and grains are classified as fruits.
 In case of nuts, the fleshy outer covering is discarded and the seeds are consumed, where grains are big seeds that are used for consumption.

 To conclude, fruits are ripened ovaries of a plant and contain seeds.
 Vegetables are edible parts of a plant, other than fruits.
 It can be said that, while a fruit could be a vegetable (as in the case of tomatoes), a vegetable could not be a fruit.
 Most of the fruits contain a simple sugar called fructose, which gives the sweet taste, but vegetables have less amounts of fructose.
-The sweetness of the fruits attracts animals and birds to consume them and thereby disperse the seeds.
-So leave the debate of fruit vs vegetable to others, and include lots of them in your daily diet to lead a healthy life.
+The sweetness of the fruits attract animals and birds to consume them, and thereby disperse the seeds.
+So leave the debate of fruit versus vegetable, and include lots of them in your daily diet to lead a healthy life.